 has not objected

 get the patient’s explicit consent if identifiable information is to be disclosed for purposes other than their own care or local clinical audit, unless the disclosure is required by law or can be justified in the public interest

 keep disclosures to the minimum necessary for the purpose

 follow all relevant legal requirements, including the common law and data protection law.5

 About this guidance

 The use of information about patients is essential to the education and training of medical students, doctors in training and other healthcare students and trainees.
-This explanatory guidance sets out how the general principles in our guidance Confidentiality apply in the particular context of education and training.
+This guidance sets out how the general principles in our guidance on the professional standards in Confidentiality apply in the particular context of education and training.